open-simulation-platform/open-simulation-platform.github.io/libcosim/distributed.md

 ```

 When choosing `localhost` as the hostname and omitting the port, `libcosim` handles spawning new processes for the models to run.
 Just make sure that the `proxyfmu`executable is available.
 It could either be located in the current directory or in the directory of the executable that uses it (e.g. `cosim` or `cosim demo app`).
 However, it is also possible to run models on a different PC.
 To accomplish this, start `proxyfmu_booter` on the target PC with `--port <arg>` as an argument.
-Then supply the IP and port number to the configuration.
+Then supply the IP and port number to the configuration. `proxyfmu` should be located in the same folder as `proxyfmu_booter`.

 The [Demo Cases](/demo-cases) include configuration for distributed co-simulation with proxyfmu, and this
 [section](/cosim-demo-app/user-guide#distributed-co-simulation-using-proxyfmu) shows how it's done with the `cosim demo app`.